Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ## Usage

-As a basic starting point, we recommend starting with the following configuration in your root module:
+As a basic starting point, we recommend starting with the following configuration in your root module.

+> :memo: For production use we highly recommend using the Terraform Registry and pinning to the latest stable version, as per the example below.
+Pinning to the `main` branch in GitHub will give you the latest updates quicker, but increases the likelihood of unplanned changes to your environment and unforeseen issues.

 **File: `main.tf`**